Ultra Boy: Five Years Later

 Between volumes 3 and 4 of Legion of Super-Heroes, a five-year gap in the chronology occurred, during which the team disbanded.
 During this period, Ultra Boy proposed to Phantom Girl, but she was apparently killed in an accident.
-He then becomes a smuggler and an outlaw on his home planet of Rimbor.
-Ultra Boy later rejoins the Legion after assassins attempt to kill him.
+Ultra Boy separates from the Legion and becomes a smuggler and an outlaw on his home planet of Rimbor.
+He later rejoins the Legion after surviving an assassination attempt.

-Many years later, during the "Five Year Gap" following the Magic Wars, Earth falls under the control of the Dominators and withdraws from the United Planets.
-A few years later, the members of the Dominators' classified "Batch SW6" - temporal clones of the Legionnaires - escape captivity.
+During the "Five Year Gap" following the Magic Wars, Earth falls under the control of the Dominators and withdraws from the United Planets.
+A few years later, the members of the Dominators' "Batch SW6" - temporal clones of the Legionnaires - escape captivity.
 After Earth is destroyed in a disaster reminiscent of Krypton's destruction over a millennium earlier, a few dozen surviving cities and their inhabitants reconstitute their world as New Earth.
 The SW6 Legionnaires—including their version of Ultra Boy—remain.

 Following Zero Hour: Crisis in Time!, which reboots the Legion's continuity, Ultra Boy is reimagined as the former leader of the Emerald Dragons gang and a member of Workforce.
 He later leaves Workforce, joins the Legion, and marries Apparition, with whom he has a son named Cub.

 In the "Threeboot" continuity, Ultra Boy is in a relationship with Shadow Lass and is trained by Karate Kid in a more responsible and tactical use of his superpowers.
 While on Rimbor, he was wrongly charged for a crime, which he refuses to elaborate on.
-He is later cleared of this crime (revealed to be vehicular homicide) when Legion business manager M'rissy discovers evidence that proves his innocence.
+Ultra Boy is cleared of this crime (revealed to be vehicular homicide) when Legion business manager M'rissy discovers evidence that proves his innocence.

 In Doomsday Clock, Ultra Boy and the Legion are revealed to have been erased from existence when Doctor Manhattan altered the timeline.
 However, they are restored when Superman convinces Manhattan to undo his actions.

 Powers and abilities

-Ultra Boy possesses abilities similar to Superman, including flight, x-ray vision, heat vision, and superhuman strength, durability, and speed.
+Ultra Boy possesses abilities similar to Superman, including flight, X-ray vision, heat vision, and superhuman strength, durability, and speed.
 However, he can only use one power at a time.

 As a member of the Legion of Super-Heroes, Ultra Boy is provided a Legion Flight Ring, which allows him to fly and protects him from the vacuum of space and other dangerous environments.
 Although he has the equivalent innate abilities, the ring allows him to forgo them and leave another of his powers available for use.